nodejs/node/doc/api/util.md

     result in an object of `{_: ['--foo']}`)

 A Flag or Option with having the name `_` will be ignored.
-If it was declared as an Option (via the `expectsValue` option), its value will be ignored as well.
+If it was declared as an Option (via the `optionsWithValue` option), its value will be ignored as well.

 `util.parseArgs` does not consider "short" arguments (e.g., `-v`) to be different than "long" arguments (e.g., `--verbose`).
 Furthermore, it does not